-In 1971, Carlos was approached by Stanley Kubrick to compose the music for A Clockwork Orange; she gave Symphony No. 9 by Ludwig van Beethoven and "Funeral Music for Queen Mary" by Henry Purcell a similar approach.
+In 1971, Carlos was approached by Stanley Kubrick to compose the music for A Clockwork Orange; she gave Symphony No. 9 by Ludwig van Beethoven, "Funeral Music for Queen Mary" by Henry Purcell and the final of Gioachino Rossini's "William Tell" Overture a similar approach.
 The distinctive and recognizable musical style led to the soundtrack becoming a Cult Soundtrack, and has been imitated and covered by countless other electronic musicians.
 Kubrick hired Carlos again to electronicize Hector Berlioz's "Dies irae" for The Shining.
 Another famous movie she was involved with was the Cult Classic TRON, for which she composed an original score.

 - Switched-On Bach (1968)

 - Walter Carlos' Clockwork Orange (1972, now known as Wendy Carlos' Clockwork Orange)

 - Switched-On Brandenburgs (1979, first album issued as Wendy Carlos)